teckbootcamps/linux-foundation-coupon/README.md

 As a certified CKAD, CKA, CKS professional, I am committed to assisting you in obtaining kubernetes exam voucher at a significantly reduced price, saving you hundreds of dollars.

 > Note: We update the Linux Foundation certification offers every month based on official notifications from the Linux Foundation.
 Feel free to bookmark this page to stay updated with the latest coupons.

-## 💰💰  [40% OFF] Kubernetes Certification Coupon (CKAD , CKA , CKS)  | Limited Sale |  OFFER ENDS NOV 12 / 2024
+## 💰💰  [40% OFF] Kubernetes Certification Coupon (CKAD , CKA , CKS) and Linux Foundation all bundles  | Limited Sale |  OFFER ENDS NOV 25 / 2024

-Save 40% using Coupon code NOV24KUBE on all the Linux Foundation training and certification programs.
+Save 40% using Coupon code **40NOV24** on all the Linux Foundation training and certification programs.
 This is a limited-time offer for this month.
-This offer is applicable for CKA, CKAD, CKS, KCNA, LFCS, PCA FINOPS, NodeJS, CHFA, and all the other certification, training, and BootCamp programs.
+This offer is applicable for CKA, CKAD, CKS, KCNA, LFCS, PCA FINOPS, NodeJS, CHFA, and all the other certification vouchers, training, and BootCamp programs.

 -  Kubernetes CKAD VOUCHER ($395 —> $237): [kube.promo/ckad](https://teckbootcamps.com/go/ckad-exam-2024/)
 -  Kubernetes CKA VOUCHER ($395 —> $237): [kube.promo/cka](https://teckbootcamps.com/go/cka-exam-2024/)
 -  Kubernetes CKS VOUCHER ($395 —> $237): [kube.promo/cks](https://teckbootcamps.com/go/cks-exam-2024/)

 Use code NOV24KUBE  at checkout

-The following are the best bundles to save upto 40% with code NOV24KUBE
+The following are the best bundles to save upto 40% with code **40NOV24**

 -  Kubernetes KCNA $250  —> $150 : [kube.promo/KCNA](https://shrsl.com/4nfid)
 -  Kubernetes KCSA $250  —> $150 : [kube.promo/KCSA](https://shrsl.com/4nfjq)